-With an accomplished and innovative faculty in a wide range of fields of study, an active and supportive intellectual community, and the resources of one of the world’s great research libraries, the History Department of the University of Illinois at Urbana-Champaign offers an ideal environment for graduate study.
+With an innovative, accomplished, and diverse faculty in a wide range of fields of study, an active and supportive intellectual community, significant student diversity, and the resources of one of the world’s great research libraries, the History Department of the University of Illinois at Urbana-Champaign offers an exceptional environment for graduate study.

 Extracurricular colloquia, reading groups, lectures by visiting scholars, workshops, and other events keep faculty and students engaged with cutting-edge research and interpretation.

 In sum, our goal is for every student in our doctoral program to built a research record, gain teaching experience, and engage in other professional experiences necessary to succeed in the academic job market and beyond.
 We now offer an MA/MS Degree in History and Information Science.
 We do not have an independent MA degree in History.

 A great deal of useful information about our program--including for prospective and current students--can be found in this website.
 Prospective students should especially look at https://history.illinois.edu/academics/graduate-studies/prospective-students-welcome-and-overview

 Land Acknowledgment: As a land-grant institution, the University of Illinois at Urbana-Champaign has a responsibility to acknowledge the historical context in which it exists.
 We are currently on the lands of the Peoria, Kaskaskia, Peankashaw, Wea, Miami, Mascoutin, Odawa, Sauk, Mesquaki, Kickapoo, Potawatomi, Ojibwe, and Chickasaw Nations.
 It is necessary for us to acknowledge these Native Nations and for us to work with them as we move forward as an institution.

 For more information contact Prof. Bob Morrissey, Director of Graduate Studies, firstname.lastname@example.org

 For information on recent PhDs awarded and recent postdoctoral fellowships and employment, see these items in the menu.